-• The current pattern of vehicle use in cities is inefficient, in terms of both passenger and goods transport.
-Public transport vehicles are under-utilised at off-peak times, leading to high service provision costs.
-On the other hand, private vehicles are parked about 95% of the time, and when they are moving, the average occupancy rate of private cars - usually having 4 seats - is well below 2 passengers per car.
+41. The current pattern of vehicle use in cities is inefficient, in terms of both passenger and goods transport.
+Public transport vehicles are underutilized at off-peak times, leading to high service provision costs.
+On the other hand, private vehicles are parked about 95 per cent of the time, and when they are moving, the average occupancy rate of private cars - usually having four seats - is well below two passengers per car.
 Technological innovations and better data on transport demand and supply can improve these inefficiencies.
-The development of the sharing economy, combined with the digitalisation of urban mobility, offers an opportunity to reduce car ownership and use vehicle capacity in a more efficient way.
+The development of the sharing economy, combined with the digitalization of urban mobility, offers an opportunity to reduce car ownership and use vehicle capacity in a more efficient way.

-2.2.
-Policy issues and challenges
+B. Policy issues and challenges

-The overarching challenge for Urban Services and Technologies is to apply a participatory approach in the form of inclusive partnerships at different levels of government and among the relevant stakeholders and the public.
-Further key challenges lie in fostering growth and overall development whilst guaranteeing equal access for all urban beneficiaries to urban services and transport.
+42. The overarching challenge for urban services and technologies is to apply a participatory approach in the form of inclusive partnerships at different levels of government and among the relevant stakeholders and the public.
+Further key challenges lie in fostering growth and overall development while guaranteeing equal access for all urban beneficiaries to urban services and transport.

-All relevant sectors tend to claim a dominant role (water, waste management, energy, transport, etc.).
-The challenge lies in establishing a joint understanding of integrated sustainable urban development showing the sectorial interdependencies and providing for priority setting and the mobilisation of synergies amongst the sectors.
-Sectorial approaches need to recognise that the "win" for the one predominantly means a "loss" for the other, i.e. optimising water supply for one area often implies a lack of basic supply for another, mechanising waste management means marginalising the informal waste sector, optimisation of traffic standards lowers the quality of public space, etc..
-This highlights the need for integrated and cross-sectorial approaches for urban services and mobility.
+43. All relevant sectors tend to claim a dominant role (water, waste management, energy, transport, etc.).
+The challenge lies in establishing a joint understanding of integrated sustainable urban development showing the sectorial interdependencies and providing for priority setting and the mobilization of synergies among the sectors.
+Sectorial approaches need to recognize that the "win" for the one predominantly means a "loss" for the other, i.e. optimizing water supply for one area often implies a lack of basic supply for another, mechanizing waste management means marginalizing the informal waste sector, optimization of traffic standards lowers the quality of public space, etc. This highlights the need for integrated and cross-sectoral approaches for urban services and mobility.

-Investments for urban services need to consider and understand the investment rate of technological and innovative solutions and bring them in line with the requirement to serve all urban beneficiaries.
+44. Investments for urban services need to consider and understand the investment rate of technological and innovative solutions and bring them in line with the requirement to serve all urban beneficiaries.
 The resilient design and implementation of urban infrastructure requires weighing and decisions on the dilemma whether to opt for more flexible, "robust" low-tech structures that can easily be repaired or re-established after disasters or technologically more sophisticated infrastructures with a higher level of redundancy to sustain disasters.